-- xv.
-In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors.
-Hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - xvi. (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3(xvi)(a), (b) and (c) of the Order is not applicable. - (b) Based on the information and explanations provided by the management of the Company, the Group does not have any CICs which are part of the Group as per the definition of Group contained in the Core Investment Companies (Reserve Bank) Directions, 2016.
-Accordingly, the reporting under clause 3(xvi)(d) of the Order is not applicable to the Company. - xvii.
-The Company has incurred cash losses of Rs 10.75 Thousand in the financial year and of Rs.
-18.36 Thousands in the immediately preceding financial year. - xviii.
-There has been no resignation of the statutory auditors of the Company during the year. - xix.
-On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+- In our opinion during the year the Company has not entered into any non-cash transactions with its Directors or persons connected with its directors.
+Hence provisions of section 192 of the Companies Act, 2013 are not applicable to the Company. - (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of xvi.
+India Act, 1934.
+Hence, reporting under clause 3(xvi)(a), (b) and (c) of the Order is not applicable. - (b) Based on the information and explanations provided by the management of the Company, the Group does not have any CICs which are part of the Group.
+We have not, however, separately evaluated whether the information provided by the management is accurate and complete.
+Accordingly, the reporting under clause 3 (xvi)(d) of the Order is not applicable to the Company. - The Company has not incurred cash losses during the financial year covered by our audit and the xvii. immediately preceding financial year. - There has been no resignation of the statutory auditors of the Company during the year. xviii. - On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of xix. financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - xx.
-The provisions of Section 135 of the Companies Act is not applicable to the Company and accordingly the reporting under clause 3(xx) (a) and 3 (xx) (b) are not applicable to the Company. - xxi.
-The reporting under clause 3(xxi) of the Order is not applicable in respect of audit of Standalone Financial Statements.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - The provisions of Section 135 of the Companies Act is not applicable to the Company and accordingly the reporting under clause 3(xx) (a) and 3(xx) (b) are not applicable to the Company. - The reporting under clause 3(xxi) of the Order is not applicable in respect of audit of Standalone Financial xxi.
+Statements.
 Accordingly, no comment in respect of the said clause has been included in this report.